santhosh4297/san-simple-staking/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

 ## Done
-Used Ngrx
+Used Ngrx,
-Used Angular Material
+Used Angular Material,
 Unit test cases are written for ngrx store and component.

 ## Todo